xieyuheng/inner/persons/charles-sanders-peirce/the-doctrine-of-chances.md

 is, as it seems to me, illogical in all his inferences, collectively.
 Logic is rooted in the social principle.

+- **Xie:** Maybe "social principle" is not needed, and it is sufficient for man to be able to imagine many occurrences of his inference.

 To be logical men should not be selfish; and, in point of fact, they are not so selfish as they are thought.
 The willful prosecution of one’s desires is a different thing from selfishness.
 The miser is not selfish;